chrispahm/geos-wasm/docs/index.md

 GEOS-WASM exposes the low-level GEOS C-API to JavaScript without any abstractions.
 It is intended to be used as a building block for higher-level libraries and specific use cases.

 If you're looking for a simple to use geospatial analysis library in JavaScript, check out [turf.js](https://turfjs.org/)!
+Also keep an eye on [GeoArrow](https://github.com/kylebarron/geoarrow-rs), which brings efficient, vectorized geospatial operations in the browser.

 ## Installation